-It is this same resistance of the feudal ruling classes to British rule that we find in the struggle which the Raja of Pazhassi in North Malabar offered in the jungly regions of present-day Kottayam and Wynad taluks.
-The prolonged engagements in which the world-renowned Duke of Wellington was bogged down against the Raja of Pazhassi and his Kurichiars is one of the most colourful stories of heroism in our country's annals.
+It is this same resistance of the feudal ruling classes to British rule that we find in the struggle which the Raja of Payassi in North Malabar offered to the British in the jungly regions of present-day Kottayam and Wynad Taluks.
+The prolonged engagements in which the world-renowned Duke of Wellington was bogged down against this Raja (of Payassi) and his Kurichiars is one of the most colourful stories of heroism in our country's annals.

-It is true that these representatives of our ruling classes, as their counterparts of North India in 1857, were originally loyal to the British rulers; it was through the loyal assistance rendered by them that the British strengthened themselves.
-But, once they found in real life that, in return for their services, the British made them absolutely subservient, their sense of honour asserted itself and they unfurled the banner of revolt.
-In this revolt against the alien rulers, they represented not only their own narrow class interests but the interests of the whole nation; for, as Velu Thampi made clear in his Kundara Proclamation, he was defending against the British not only the privileges of his master, Raja of Travancore, but also the land, the articles of daily use, the social and religious practices, of the entire people-all of which were threatened by the British.
-And it is this natonal character of their revolt that made them leaders of a movement which the prince was united with the peasant and in which the soldier was not a mercenarybut a real defender of the people's hearths and homes.
+It is true that these representatives of our ruling class. as their counterparts of 1857, were originally loval to the British rulers; it was through the loyal assistance rendered by them that the British strengthened themselves.
+But, once they found in real life that in return for their services, the British made them absolutely subservient, their sense of honour asserted itself and they unfurled the banner of revolt.
+In this revolt against the alien rulers, they represented not only their own narrow class interests but the interests of the whole nation; for, as Velu Thampi made clear in his Kundara Proclamation, he was defending against the British not only the privileges of his master, the Raja of Travancore, but also the land, the articles of daily use, the social and religious practices, of the entire people-all of which were threatened by the British.
+And it is this national character of their revolt that made them leaders of a movement in which prince was united with the peasant and in which the soldier was not a mercenary but a real defender of the people's hearths and homes.

 These revolts, however, proved futile since the enemy was too powerful for the people.
 Not only were the British military forces far superior but they were able politically to divide and disrupt the ranks of the rebels.
-A section of those who raised the banner of revolt was, from the very beginning, vacillating; e.g. Paliyath Achan who joined Velu Thampi first, subsequently made peace with the enemy.
+A section of those who raised the banner of revolt was, from the very beginning, vacillating; e.g. Palivath Achan who joined Velu Thampi first. subsequently made peace with the enemy.
 Furthermore, there were very powerful sections of the ruling class which stoutly opposed the revolt.
 These political weaknesses on the part of the rebels were intensified as they had to suffer military reverses and heavy casualties.
-Col. Macaulay could, therefore, very easily and quickly inflict total defeat on Velu Thampi, who, to save himself from the humiliation of surrender, killed himself.
-Col. Macaulay wreaked his vengeance on the rebels by heaping on them unspeakable atrocities too much even for the Government of India which condemned Macaulay's conduct.
+Col. Macaulay could therefore very easily and quickly inflict total defeat on Velu Thampi who, to save himself from the humiliation of surrender, killed himself.
+Col. Macaulay wreaked his vengeance on the rebels by heaping unspeakable atrocities on them-atrocities which were too much even for the Government of India which condemned Macaulay's conduct.

-The rebellion of the Raja of Pazhassi did, of course, take a longer time to quell than that of Velu Thampi because of the terrain of Kottayam-Wynad taluks which are ideally suited for the tactics of guerrilla warfare.
-But that, too, was ultimately crushed as heroism, even when combined with favourable terrain, was inadequate to meet an enemy militarily far superior.
+The rebellion of the Raja of Payassi did of course take a longer time to quell than that of Velu Thampi because of the terrain of Kottayam-Wynad Taluks which are ideally suited for the tactics of guerilla warfare.
+But that too was ultimately crushed as heroism, even when combined with favourable terrain, was inadequate to meet an enemy militarily far superior.